madeso/blaggen/readme.md

   - command to list tags to use
   - interactive command to add tags to existing posts?
 * Watch mode/Hot-reload
-  - Generate files when saved
+  - File watcher/Generate files when saved
   - Create a webserver
   - Reload pages when generated
 * Copy meta-files such as images